Fallout (American TV series): Music

 Ramin Djawadi composed a score inspired by the works of Inon Zur's Fallout series compositions.
-Fallout also features a licensed soundtrack like the video game series.
+Fallout also features a licensed soundtrack similar to the video game series, including The Ink Spots and The Mills Brothers.

 The first-season soundtrack was released by Amazon on April 8, 2024.

 Post-production

 Jay Worth was the production's visual effects supervisor, returning to work with director Jonathan Nolan and executive producer Lisa Joy following Person of Interest, Westworld, The Peripheral and Reminiscence.
 Grant Everett was the on-set visual effects supervisor who brought together a variety of visual effects studios for the environment, creatures, hard surface work and more.
 Framestore in Montreal took on the Yao Guai and Gulper creature work, RISE FX in Germany handled the Vertibird shots, Power Armor work and numerous environments, Swedish studio Important Looking Pirates took on the Cyclops overseer of Vault 4 and Snip-Snip.
 FutureWorks in India did the Ghoul nosework.
 Refuge, CoSA, Mavericks, One of Us, Studio 8 and Deep Water FX were also involved across the 3,300 visual effects shots of the season.